statcourses/statcourses.github.io/essexBigData/index.md

 ## Presenter
 [Dr. Osama Mahmoud](http://www.osmahmoud.com){:target="_blank"}, Senior Research Associate (Research Statistician), School of Social and Community Medicine, University of Bristol, UK.

-[Prof. Berthold Lausen](https://www.essex.ac.uk/maths/staff/profile.aspx?ID=1277){:target="_blank"}, Professor of Statistics and Head of Department of Mathematical Sciences, University of Essex, UK.
+[Prof. Berthold Lausen](https://www.essex.ac.uk/maths/staff/profile.aspx?ID=1277){:target="_blank"}, Professor of Statistics and He</a>ad of Department of Mathematical Sciences, University of Essex, UK.

 ## Installing the R package
 The R package associated with this course is hosted by the